Funded Partners

 Hours: Mon - Fri, 8:30am – 5pm

-Empowering single mothers and their children toward developing healthy, safe, and independent lives in the local community through numerous life skills and educational programs while providing long-term shelter and transitional care.
+Empowering single mothers in need and their children toward developing healthy, safe, and independent lives in the local community.

 Hendersonville Samaritan Association